 If you want to include e-learning samples in your portfolio, you need to have access to e-learning authoring software.
 Most offer free trials which is helpful.
 Ideally, though, you want to have your own copy.
 The software can be pretty expensive, though, which may be prohibitive for many.
 It was for me which is why I was excited to find out I could get one (Adobe Captivate) for FREE.
 Read on to find out what I did.

-This whole adventure started when I came across a video from Cara North: https://youtu.be/eXumNqM2FFA which describes how to get Adobe Captivate for free.
+This whole adventure started when I came across this video: https://youtu.be/eXumNqM2FFA which describes how to get Adobe Captivate for free.

 I’ve been wanting to try the newest version of Captivate (2019 Release) for awhile now.
 Of course, I could just buy it.
 It’s $34 a month for the subscription (where you have to commit to a year) or $1300 for a perpetual license. $34/month isn’t too bad. $1300 is definitely too rich for my blood.
 And free?
 Now you’re talking my language!
 After learning about the method Cara mentions, I decided I’d give it a try.